Prasad-b-git/Lambda_function-with-api-gateway/README.md

 ## Project Overview

 This project implements a modern, responsive contact form that stores user submissions in a DynamoDB database through a serverless architecture.
-The solution uses AWS Lambda for backend processing and API Gateway for secure API access.
+The solution uses AWS Lambda for both frontend serving and backend processing, with API Gateway for secure API access.

 ## Features

 - Modern, responsive contact form with gradient styling
-- Serverless backend processing with AWS Lambda
+- Single Lambda function for both serving HTML and processing form submissions
 - Data persistence using Amazon DynamoDB
 - Secure API access with API Gateway and API key authentication
 - Form validation and user feedback